T-RC/RCPilotTable/README.md

 ## Project background

 Initially, I did not see an issue with the tables at my local AMA field.
 They are a common design, made of affordable materials and mostly construction wood.
-This design builds on (dare I say improves?) prior art as featured here:
+My design is inparts inspired by prior art as featured here:

 ![](https://modelaviation.s3.us-east-2.amazonaws.com/08bench01-600.jpg?VersionId=744QaEbHNXa4dHiNFX8TMIt47bCXdaZG)